Policies and online access

-It is a mandatory requirement that all our volunteers read and acknowledge the IET Volunteer Code of Conduct and the six key IET legislative policies listed above through our e-learning portal.
+It is a mandatory requirement that all our volunteers read and acknowledge the IET Volunteer Code of Conduct and the seven key IET legislative policies listed above through our e-learning portal.

 Volunteers in some specific roles – for example, those who handle personal data or are an Education Officer/Ambassador – will also be asked to undertake some online learning to ensure they are fully familiar with the related legislation and how it is interpreted in practice.
 This will help you to be confident about what you need to do to meet the requirements and reduce the risk of issues arising.
 It’s also good CPD and time spent doing this can be recorded in your CPD record.

 - All volunteers are provided with access to the IET’s e-learning portal, InfoAware, which is pre-loaded with all the policies and guidance that relate to volunteering at the IET.

-- You will need to read the six mandatory policies and the Volunteer Code of Conduct and ‘sign off’ to indicate that you understand and agree to comply with them.
+- You will need to read the seven mandatory policies and the Volunteer Code of Conduct and ‘sign off’ to indicate that you understand and agree to comply with them.
 This should take approximately 40 minutes in total.

 - Those who handle IET data as part of their role will also need to complete an updated data protection training module that relates to the General Data Protection Regulations.

 - Education Officers/Ambassadors will need to complete the Safeguarding Children and Adults at Risk training module.